 - Coracoacromial ligament - to the acromion process

-The acromion process is a palpable lateral and enlarged extension of the posterior spine of the scapula which projects anterolaterally to the spine.
+The acromion process is a palpable lateral extension of the posterior spine of the scapula which projects anterolaterally.
 It arches over the glenohumeral joint and articulates with the lateral acromial end of the clavicle to make up the synovial acromioclavicular joint.
 This joint is supported by the acromioclavicular ligament which attaches to the acromion process at one end and the clavicle at the other.

-Several arteries form an anastomosis to supply blood to this area:
+Several arteries form an anastomosis to supply blood to the posterior scapular region: